Pedestrian Dangers While Passing Construction Sites

 You may find yourself gawking at a building being newly constructed or you may be a tourist taking in the City’s sites.
 Taking your eyes off the walkway ahead may be dangerous to your health.
 Staying conscious and being aware of what is around and above you is the best way to avoid falling victim to construction site injuries.

 The above are just some examples of the ways pedestrians suffer construction site related injuries.
 We had a client that was injured while walking under a sidewalk bridge and caught her clothing on a bolt that was protruding from the supporting pole throwing her to the ground.
-Another client was injured when there was an explosion within the construction site causing debris to fly.
-Material fell off of a truck that was being unloaded and injured a passing pedestrian.
+Other injuries were caused when there was an explosion within the construction site causing debris to fly and by material falling off of a truck that was being unloaded.

 Get the advice and guidance you and your family need